Wolfen (film): Plot

 A traumatized Wilson escapes the church and finds himself at the nearby Wigwam Bar, where Holt and his friends are drinking.
 The group of Natives reveals the true nature of the killer as "Wolfen", the wolf spirit.
 They explain that the Wolfen have extraordinary abilities and "might be gods".
 Holt tells Wilson that he cannot fight the Wolfen, stating: "You don't have the eyes of the hunter, you have the eyes of the dead".
-The leader of the group, the Old Indian, informs Wilson that the Wolfen kill to protect their hunting ground.
+The leader of the group, the Old Indian, informs Wilson that the Wolfen kill to protect their hunting ground and target "the elderly, the sick--those who will not be missed".
+It is also inferred by the killing of Ferguson and Whittington, both of whom were neither sick nor elderly, that Wolfen are also very secretive and won't stand for their existence to be exposed to the world.
+Get too close as Ferguson and Whittington did and the Wolfen will take action.
 Wilson resolves to end his involvement in the Van der Veer case but he, Neff, and Wilson's superior, Warren, are cornered on Wall Street by the Wolfen pack.
-Warren is decapitated while Wilson and Neff flee.
+Warren is advised to stay perfectly still, but he ignores their warnings and tries to escape the Wolfen; yet he fails to get away and is decapitated.
+Meanwhile, Wilson and Neff flee into a nearby building.

-Wilson and Neff are cornered in Van der Veer's penthouse by the pack, led by its white alpha male.
+Wilson and Neff are shortly thereafter cornered in Van der Veer's penthouse by the pack, led by its white alpha male.
 Wilson smashes the model of the construction project that threatened their hunting ground, trying to communicate that the threat no longer exists and that he and Neff are not enemies.
 The Wolfen vanish just as the police barge in.
 Wilson claims the attack was made by terrorists.
 In a voiceover, Wilson explains that Wolfen will continue preying on weak and isolated members of the human herd as humans do to each other through class conflict.
 Wolfen will continue being invisible to humanity because of their nature; not that of spirits but predators, who are higher on the food chain than humans.
 The last scene is Eddie and his friends looking at the city from the bridge.